joshnuss/svelte-persisted-store/README.md

 $preferences // read value with automatic subscription
 ```

-You can also optionally set the `serializer` or `storage` type, and whether to catch errors when writing to session/local storage:
+You can set a couple of options:
+- `serializer` or `storage` type
+- Whether to catch errors when writing to session/local storage (or just re-throw them)
+- Specify a function to be called when encountering error

 ```javascript
 import * as devalue from 'devalue'